Cray-HPE/docs-csm/operations/node_management/Move_a_Compute_Blade_to_a_Different_System.md

     ncn-m001# cray hsm state components enabled update --enabled true x1005c3s0b0n0-n3
     ```

+15. Verify that the affected nodes are enabled in the HSM.
+This command must be run for each node in the blade.

+    ```bash
+    ncn-m001# cray hsm state components describe x1005c3s0b0n0 Type = "Node"
+    Enabled = true
+    State = "Off"
+    . . .
+    ```

 #### Check Firmware

 15. Verify that the correct firmware versions for node BIOS, node controller (nC), NIC mezzanine card (NMC), GPUs, and so on.